ai-cam/ai-cam.github.io/_calls/local-government-ai-accelerator.md

       development, not just at the application stage.
 This means ongoing engagement with council staff who understand the operational context and can help ensure the solutions being developed address real needs.
+  - question: What types of projects will be funded?
+    answer: >-
+      We’re looking for proof-of-concept AI projects that address real-world challenges in local government.
+The call will not restrict topic areas (but you can read about areas that councils have already flagged as being of interest in our recent ai@cam blog.)

+      All projects must demonstrate clear public benefit potential.
+This might include:

+      * AI tools and applications: AI capabilities to support specific service delivery challenges (for example, document processing, data analysis, prediction models).

+      * Infrastructure and standards development: Frameworks, protocols, or integration layers that enable AI deployment across fragmented systems.
+This might include data sharing standards, orchestration platforms, or API specifications that allow different systems to work together.

+      * Process redesign with AI enablement: Rethinking service delivery processes where AI is one component of a broader improvement.
+For example, simplifying a complex application process while using AI to support specific steps.
 ---